Basma Nabil

-Basma Nabil (بسمة نبيل; born in 1994 is an Egyptian actor.
+Basma Nabil (بسمة نبيل; born c.
+1994) is an Egyptian actor.

-Early life and Career
+Early life and career

 Basma graduated from the Faculty of Commerce at Tanta University, then studied acting and cinema at the Jesuit School.
 She also participated in specialized acting workshops.

 Afterward, she ventured into the field of advertising, content production, and promotional programs.
 She then entered the realm of comedic talk shows on YouTube, producing more than one live street talk show online.